unfortunatelygeek/unfortunatelygeek/README.md

 ## About me
-Hi, my name is Aditi Rao.
+Hi!
+I'm Aditi.
 I like annotated books, indented code, short walks to the fridge, and oxford commas.